top of page

 💡 Pro Tip: Use a visual timer to ease the transition between downtime and homework.

-Step 2: Create A Homework Station
+Step 2: Create a Homework Station

 Consistency is your friend.
 Establish these three habits:

-1. Same time daily (when possible)—this builds the habit faster
+1. Same time daily (when possible)—this builds the habit faster.

-2. Designated homework spot—away from TV and distractions
+2. Designated homework spot—away from TV and distractions.

-3. All supplies ready—pencils, paper, calculator, whatever they typically need
+3. All supplies ready—pencils, paper, calculator, whatever they typically need.

 Avoid the couch or bed for homework.
 It helps the brain associate this space with focus and learning.